filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 accept storage and retrieval deals without impacting ongoing mining operations.
 The markets process communicates with the mining process over JSON-RPC.

-It is recommended to run the mining and markets processes on separate physical or virtual machines so that
+It is **highly recommended** to run the mining and markets processes on separate physical or virtual machines so that
 - the machine hardware can be targeted according to the typical workload of the process
 - only the machine running the markets process exposes public ports

-However it is still advantageous to run the processes separately on the same machine to isolate them - for example the service provider can stop and restart the markets process without affecting an ongoing Window PoST on the miner.
+However it is still advantageous to run the processes separately on the same machine to isolate them - for example the storage service provider can stop and restart the markets process without affecting an ongoing Winning PoSt Window PoSt on the miner.

 The steps below will guide you through the procedure to backup your mining node, create an initial configuration for your brand new markets node, disable markets functionality on the mining node, and bring both the mining and markets nodes online.

-## Splitting the `lotus-miner` monolith
+## Splitting the `lotus-miner` monolith into Subsystems

 ::: warning
 This feature is available in lotus v1.11.1-rc and up, however, it is still experimental